 - 1. Place cooking/canning rack on bottom of canner.
 Fill canner halfway with water. - 2.
 Remove overpressure plug and pressure regulator from canner cover and set aside. - 3.
 Preheat water to 140°F for raw-packed foods and to 180°F for hot-packed foods. - 4.
 Use jar lifter to place filled jars, with lids and bands fastened according to manufacturer's directions, on cooking/canning rack in canner. - 5.
-Check the water level.
+Check water level.
 Add more boiling water, if needed, so the water level is at least 1 inch above jar tops. - 6.
 Look through the vent pipe on the canner cover to be certain it is clear before placing cover on canner.
-To clean the vent pipe, draw a pipe cleaner or small brush through the opening; see Fig. F and Fig. G on page 5. - 7.
-Place the cover on the canner, aligning the V mark on the cover with the A mark on the body handle.
+To clean the vent pipe, draw a pipe cleaner or small brush through the opening; see page 6. - 7.
+Place cover on canner, aligning the V mark on the cover with the inverted V mark on the body handle.
 Lock securely by turning in the direction indicated to close the cover (clockwise).
-The cover handles must be above the body handles.
-Do not force beyond this position.

-- 8. Turn heat on stove to its highest setting until water boils vigorously. - 9.
+Cover handles must be above body handles.
+Do not force beyond this position. - 8.
+Turn heat on stove to its highest setting until water boils vigorously. - 9.
 Set a timer for the minutes required for processing the food based on tested canning recipe. - 10.
 Lower the heat setting to maintain a gentle boil throughout processing. - 11.
 Add more boiling water, if needed, to keep the water level above the jars. - 12.
 When jars have been processed for the recommended time, turn off the heat and remove the canner cover.
 Let canner cool for 5 minutes. - 13.
 Using a jar lifter, remove jars by lifting them straight up.
 Be careful not to tilt them, which causes liquid to siphon from jars.
 Place jars upright on a towel or cooling rack.
 Be sure to leave at least a 1-inch space between jars during cooling. - 14.
-Allow jars to cool naturally 12-24 hours before checking for a seal.
+Allow jars to cool naturally 12 to 24 hours before checking for a seal.
 Do not retighten bands.